 ¿Cómo y cuándo pueden los estudiantes tomar el examen?

 Los estudiantes tienen múltiples oportunidades para evaluar su competencia en idiomas del mundo.
 El costo para tomar el examen está cubierto por el Distrito.
-La primera oportunidad para que los estudiantes de East Aurora High School tomen el examen AAPPL será en noviembre.
+La primera oportunidad para que los estudiantes de East Aurora High School tomen el examen AAPPL será en otoño.
 Los estudiantes pueden registrarse para la prueba AAPPL haciendo clic en el enlace en la parte superior de esta página.

 Los estudiantes pueden tomar las evaluaciones de evaluación del desempeño hacia la competencia en idiomas (AAPPL) hasta (2) dos veces al año.
-Para la Prueba AP, los estudiantes se registran antes del 13 de noviembre a través de su clase de Lenguaje de Colocación Avanzada.
+Para la Prueba AP, los estudiantes se registran antes del 14 de noviembre a través de su clase de Lenguaje de Colocación Avanzada.

 Para demostrar su dominio del inglés, los estudiantes pueden tomar ACCESS 2.0 o SAT.
 Todos los aprendices de inglés toman el ACCESS 2.0 una vez al año y deben alcanzar el dominio mientras están matriculados en la escuela secundaria.
 Todos los Junior tomarán el SAT.